iheartbajablast/theunchartedisles/licensing-attributions.md

-# The Uncharted Isles - Licensing and Attributions
+# The Uncharted Isles - Licensing and Attributions (License also avabible at gothub.com/retroDOTdevv/theunchartedisles/LICENSE)

 ### Nomenclature Notes